linkerd/website/linkerd.io/content/2-edge/tasks/configuring-header-based-routing.md

 ## HTTPRoute for Header-Based Routing

-With header-based routing you can route HTTP traffic given the contents of request headers.
+With header-based routing, you can route HTTP traffic based on the contents of request headers.
 This can be useful for performing load-balancing, A/B testing and many other strategies for traffic management.